 - complement other local, regional and state planning arrangements.

 The Municipal Emergency Management Plan (MEMP) has several sub-plans:

 - Operational Arrangements for the Implementation of the Municipal Relief and Recovery Plan: operational guide for Council staff to use in an emergency.

 - Municipal Emergency Relief and Recovery Management Arrangements: process for supporting communities affected by emergencies.

 - Storm and Flood Emergency Plan: arrangements for the planning, prevention, response and recovery from flood incidents within the City of Boroondara.

-- Heatwave Plan: strategy to help, educate and alert vulnerable community members of a declared heatwave to help reduce associated risks.
+- Heat Health Plan: strategy to help, educate and alert vulnerable community members of a declared heatwave to help reduce associated risks.

-- Influenza Pandemic Plan: to reduce the impacts of an influenza pandemic on the municipality, provide help and support, and make sure response activities are consistent across the whole of government.
+- Pandemic Plan: to reduce the impacts of a pandemic on the municipality, provide help and support, and make sure response activities are consistent across the whole of government.